TalkLounge/cleanup-youtube-recommendations-search-playlist/README.md

 # Cleanup YouTube Search
-Tampermonkey Script Deleting "Users have also seen", "For you" and "Similar searches" Sections from Youtube Search Results
+Tampermonkey Userscript Deleting "Users have also seen", "For you" and "Similar searches" Sections from Youtube Search Results

 [Install on Greasyfork](https://greasyfork.org/scripts/436569)